madanyc/workfront-learn.en/help/administration-and-setup/email-and-in-app-notifications/user-subscribe-to-work-items.md

 ![Task menu that shows who has subscribed](assets/admin-fund-user-notifications-13.png)

-If you have [!UICONTROL Manage] or [!UICONTROL Share] permissions to the work item, you can subscribe other [!DNL Workfront] users to a project, task, or issue by:
+If you have [!UICONTROL Manage] or [!UICONTROL Share] permissions to the work item, you can subscribe other users to a project, task, or issue by:

 1. Clicking the number next to the **[!UICONTROL Subscribe]** option.
 1. Adding the name of the person(s) that you want to subscribe to the work item.